Diabetes symptoms in women can present themselves differently because of hormones and other factors.

 Not enough vaginal lubrication to make sex comfortable.

-Reduced sensation during sex.
+The reduced sensation during sex.

 Frequent urinary tract infections, which cause pain with urination, a burning sensation, and cloudy or bloody urine.